microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ### SPICE Tree

-The Spatially Partitioned, Ideally Chunked Entity tree allows the tree to be chunked arbitrarily and then organizes those chunks in a tree that allows efficient lookup of any chunk.

-The design is best illustrated by example.
-Consider a tree:
+The Spatially Partitioned, Ideally Chunked Entity tree allows the logical tree to be chunked arbitrarily and then organizes those chunks within multiple trees of varying detail that allow efficient lookup of any chunk by path.
+The lookup algorithm is explained just below and demonstrates the approach at a high level.

+Advantages:

+* The lookup of any node by path requires at most `log(n)` chunk reads.
+* Editing a node requires at most `log(n)` chunk updates.
+* Chunks boundaries can be chosen arbitrarily with few restrictions.
+This means the tree can be optimized such that content which belong together semantically can be guaranteed to be downloaded and uploaded together, minimizing network traffic as a client walks around the tree.
+* The schema of the logical tree can be used to give hints for chunk boundaries.
+When a schema is knowledgeable about where the virtualization boundaries of the tree are, it can provide a better read API.
+Descending into child nodes within the same chunk is a synchronous operation, and only when crossing over a chunk boundary is it an asynchronous operation.

+Drawbacks:

+* The implementation is more complicated than other approaches, and requires a chunking algorithm which might also be complicated.

+#### Recursive Chunking

+The SPICE tree takes a large tree of nodes and breaks it into chunks; then, it takes the resulting tree of chunks and breaks _it_ into chunks, and repeats this process until there is only one chunk.
+Consider a tree of nodes:

+> The illustrations here use a perfectly balanced tree and place only a few nodes in each chunk, but in practice neither of these things need be the case.
+Most document trees that require use of a SPICE tree will be far larger, will not be balanced, and may put hundreds or thousands of nodes in each chunk (depending on the size of the content the nodes contain).

 ```mermaid
 graph TD;